 The major professor's vote of approval is required for the student to pass the examination.
 An abstention is not an appropriate vote for the defense of the dissertation.
 The committee, after having read the dissertation, should verify whether or not human subjects were used in the student's research and indicate so by verifying that the appropriate box is checked on the approval form.
-The student must provide the IRB's protocol number for the defense form.
+The student must provide the IRB's protocol number for the defense form or provide the statement from the IRB that approval was not required.